jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ![](figures/iq-modulation.png)

 This is called **I/Q-modulation**, and is the key to understanding how PSK works.
-Here's an overview showing one possible architecture:
+Here's an overview showing one possible system architecture:

 ![](figures/digital-to-analog-conversion.png)

-The digital part of the modulator produces two sequences of samples: one for $I$ and one for $Q$.
-Each sequence is sent through it's own digital-to-analog converter (DAC) that transforms a sequence of pulses to  continuous, stair-steppy, analog signal.
+The digital part of the modulator produces two pulse sequences: one for $I$ and one for $Q$.
+Each sequence is sent through it's own digital-to-analog converter (DAC) that transform pulses to  continuous, stair-steppy, analog signals.
 The jaggedy signals are smoothed out with a pair of analog reconstruction filters.
 Finally, the smooth analog signals are frequency translated with a pair of mixers and combined together.

 The focus of this post is on the first step of this process that produces the digital pulses.

 ## QPSK

-Besides referencing at the beginning of this post, I haven't mentioned QPSK at all.
 QPSK, is a specific type of PSK that uses 4 distict phase shifts : $45^\circ$, $135^\circ$, $225^\circ$, and $315^\circ$.
 The phase shifts get mapped to 4 points on the unit circle.
 Each point is usually called a **symbol** and is represented by 2 bits.
-The $XY$ plane containing the symbols is called a **constellation diagram**:
+The $XY$ plane with the symbols is called a **constellation diagram**.
+Here's an example of a constellation diagram showing one way to map bits to symbols.

 ![](figures/constellation.png)

 ## Programming Style

-Before we get started on the modulator, I want to comment on my programming style.
-I like my modem simulations to be as simple as possible.
-No fancy programming-language magic or crazy abstractions allowed.
-I want to be able to take my simulation code and easily convert it into a hardware description language (Verilog/System Verilog) or low-level programming language (C), without thinking too hard.
-So if you look at my code and wonder why I didn't use a certain language feature, that's why.

-## My Preferred Toolchain

-Python is my preferred language for writing modem simulations.
+Python is my preferred language for writing simulations.
 It's simple, has decent performance as long as you use the right libraries, and doesn't require a lot of ceremony.
 You can just open up a text file and hack away.

 Unlike some numerical-focused scripting languages I've used before (like Matlab or Julia), efficient arrays aren't built in.
-You need into import them through third-party libraries.
+You need to import them through third-party libraries.
 This leads to some clunky syntax, but you get used to it.
-In my opinion, the benefits of using Python outweigh the annoyances.
+In my opinion, the benefits of using Python outweigh the occasional annoyance.

+I like my modem simulations to be simple.
+No fancy programming-language magic or crazy abstractions allowed.
+Ultimately, I want to take my Python simulation and convert it to a hardware description language (Verilog/System Verilog) or low-level programming language (C), without thinking too hard.
+So if you look at my code and wonder why I don't use a certain language feature, that's why.

 ## Modulator Simulation

-The three packages I rely on to write effective simulations in Python are
+The three packages I rely on most heavily are

 1.  `numpy` for efficient arrays and math,
 2.  `matplotlib` for plotting